umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 The quick way to find out a layer's CRS is to open it in QGIS and look at its information in the `Properties` window.
 These steps work for both vector and raster data.

-Refer back to the [Getting Started page](https://umass-gis.github.io/workshops/content/basics-qgis/getting-started.html#explore-the-qgis-interface) to familiarize yourself with the QGIS interface.
+Refer back to the [Getting Started page](https://umass-gis.github.io/workshops/content/basics-qgis/getting-started.html#explore-the-qgis-interface) to familiarize yourself with the QGIS interface and how to open layers.

 #### Open the layer in QGIS
 {:.no_toc}